 Actual expenses reflect heightened fire activity this and last financial year.
+A selection of expenses recoverable from RFS will mitigate heightened expenditure as a result of the fires.

 Pending further progress with Mingoola RFS station.

 Outstanding cost recovery still ongoing from the February/March fires from the Rural Fire Service.
 Tenterfield Shire Council has now formally requested the assistance of the NSW Government Office of Emergency Management in this matter.